jeremyikwuje/monierate-website/src/blog/how-to-buy-usdt-in-nigeria-on-bybit-android-app-step-by-step-guide.md

 ---
 layout: blog
 title: How to Buy USDT in Nigeria on Bybit Android App (Step by Step Guide)
-description: Binance is a good alternative to Binance.
+description: Binance is a good alternative to Bybit.
 In this article, we’ll take you through the step-by-step process of buying USDT using the Bybit Android App.
 createdAt: 2024-04-10T03:36:00.000Z
 updatedAt: 2024-04-10T03:36:00.000Z
 tag: guide